nhs-england-tools/repository-template/docs/guides/Perform_static_analysis.md

   - `sonar.organization`
   - `sonar.projectKey`
 - Follow the documentation on [creating encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to add the `SONAR_TOKEN` secret to your repository.
 The GitHub action is already configured to fetch that secret and pass it as a variable
+- Confirm that the GitHub action is part of your GitHub CI/CD workflow and enforces the "Sonar Way" quality gates.
+You can find more information about this in the [NHSE Software Engineering Quality Framework](https://github.com/NHSDigital/software-engineering-quality-framework/blob/main/tools/sonarqube.md)

 ## Testing